 Customers from different EU countries

-When selling to customers from other EU countries, you need to distinguish between selling to consumers and businesses and in case of the former, between selling physical and digital goods.
+When selling to customers from other EU countries, you need to distinguish between selling to consumers and businesses.

-When selling physical goods to consumers (B2C sales) from other EU countries, you should always charge VAT.
+When selling to consumers (B2C) from other EU countries, you should always charge VAT.
 Which VAT rate to apply depends on the type of VAT registration you have.

-Shopify allows you to automatically set these tax settings for individual VAT registrations and charge the correct taxes to your EU customers automatically.
+Shopify allows you to set these tax settings for individual VAT registrations and charge the correct taxes to your EU customers automatically.

-When selling to businesses with valid VAT numbers (B2B) from other EU countries, you do not charge them VAT for either physical nor digital goods.
+When selling to businesses with valid VAT registration numbers from other EU countries, you do not charge VAT for either physical or digital goods.

-Sufio allows you to easily capture and validate EU VAT numbers from your business customers and, when applicable, automatically set them as tax exempt.
+With Sufio, you can capture and validate EU VAT registration numbers from your business customers and, if applicable, set them as tax-exempt.

-Sufio also creates invoices that include all the necessary details to make them compliant with your invoicing legislation.
-Invoices can serve as valid documentation to show that your products were shipped to another EU member state.
+Additionally, Sufio creates invoices that include all the necessary details to make them compliant with your invoicing legislation.
+Invoices can serve as valid documentation to show that your products were shipped to another EU member country.

 Customers outside the EU

-When selling to customers outside of the EU, you should not charge VAT on any goods.
+When selling to customers outside the the EU, you should not charge VAT on any goods.

-You will still need to report the sales for VAT and taxation purposes, but show them as sales with 0% VAT.
-Valid invoices, such as those created by Sufio, can serve as documentation that the goods were shipped outside of the EU.
+You will still need to report the sales VAT for taxation purposes, as sales with 0% VAT.
+Valid invoices, such as those created by Sufio, can serve as proof that the goods were shipped outside of the EU.